Continuous first-order logic of abstract harmonic spaces: Introduction

 \section{Introduction}

-Axiomatic potential theory, initiated by M. Brelot \cite{Brelot1960}, provides a magnificent method for studying harmonic functions on locally compact spaces.
-At its heart lie the structural interplays between harmonic sheaves, excessive functions, and the balayage (sweeping) operators.
-This theory culminates in the Martin representation \cite{Martin1941harmonic}, later generalized to a broader class of harmonic spaces by Constantinescu and Cornea \cite{CC1963axiomatic} and Bauer \cite{bauer2006harmonische}, which recovers positive harmonic functions $h(x), x \in U$ through integral representations via a minimal boundary measure $\omega^x(dy)$ on $\partial U$,
+Axiomatic potential theory, initiated by M. Brelot \cite{Brelot1960}, organizes harmonic functions on a locally compact, locally connected Hausdorff space.
+At its heart lies the interaction among harmonic sheaves, superharmonic functions, and balayage (sweeping) operators.
+Further developed by Constantinescu and Cornea \cite{CC1963axiomatic} and Bauer \cite{bauer2006harmonische}, this theory provides an axiomatic setting for the Dirichlet problem and Martin-boundary theory.

+The Martin representation theorem \cite{Martin1941harmonic} associates with a Greenian domain $U$ and a reference point $x_0\in U$ a minimal Martin boundary $\partial_m U$ whose points parameterize normalized minimal positive harmonic functions.
+Under the Choquet-simplex assumption \cite{Choquet1954capacity}, every positive harmonic function $h$ on $U$ admits a unique representation by a positive Borel measure $\mu_h$ on $\partial_m U$.
+By comparison, if $U$ is a regular domain and $g\in C(\partial U)$, the solution of the classical Dirichlet problem is represented by harmonic measure